"With limited and insecure land rights, it is difficult, if not impossible, for the poor to overcome poverty."– Dr. Hamid Rashid, United Nations

 – Rose, IJM Uganda client restored to her home

-- Widows are particularly vulnerable to property grabbing.
+- Widows are particularly vulnerable to land theft.
 There are more than 115 million widows living in extreme poverty around the world—with half a billion children depending on these widows for survival.1

 - By 2020, 1.5 billion of the world’s urban poor will live in informal settlements and slums without any secure right to their property.2